Resources – Updated Sept 2020

 BimBam/watch something Jewish: BimBam uses digital storytelling to spark connections to Judaism for learners of all ages.

-18Doors – area organization that empowers people in interfaith relationships to engage in Jewish life and make Jewish choices, and encourages Jewish communities to welcome them.
+We partnered with 18Doors to bring our families a wonderful Cookalong to inspire for Rosh Hashanah in Sept 2020.
+18Doors empowers people in interfaith relationships to engage in Jewish life and make Jewish choices, and encourages Jewish communities to welcome them.

 Hebrew College Blog: BJEP partners with Hebrew College to offer Parenting Through a Jewish Lens classes for BJEP parents on campus on Sunday mornings.
 This blog offers insightful posts on music, prayer, cooking and more.